Nine Churches Walk

 About the Nine Churches Walk

-With this purpose, the Jesuit High School community takes to the streets of New Orleans on Good Friday each year for the Nine Churches Walk.
-Visiting churches rooted in New Orleans history and garnished with striking architecture, participants are invited to walk in pilgrimage imitating the way of the cross endured by the Lord Jesus.
+With this purpose, the Jesuit High School community participates each year in the Nine Churches Walk.
+Participants visit churches rooted in New Orleans history and garnished with striking architecture and walk in pilgrimage imitating the way of the cross endured by Jesus.
 At each church participants are invited to listen to a brief history of the parish given by pilgrimage historian Brandon Briscoe ’98.
 The group then prays one or two of the Stations of the Cross, accompanied by reflections composed in 2005 by then Cardinal Joseph Ratzinger, now Pope Emeritus Benedict XVI.
 After a few moments of prayer in the church, the group makes its way to the next station church.

 The uptown route begins at St. Stephen’s Church (part of Good Shepherd Parish).
 Participants are welcome to gather around 8:15 a.m. in preparation for the pilgrimage to begin at 8:30 a.m. with some introductory remarks followed by the first station.
 From there the procession will follow the order of churches listed below.